Lucretia/hs610-info/README.md

 ## Finding the firmware

-I have sniffed the http/s traffic from the firmware application and got a number opf requests sent:
+I have sniffed the http/s traffic from the firmware application and got a number of requests sent:

 ```bash
 POST http://zyz.huion.cn/api/device.php HTTP/1.1